We are committed to equity, inclusion and respect

 OTF celebrates the unique differences, diverse backgrounds and experiences of all of its employees and volunteers.
 We welcome new talents, new insights, as we foster a culture of inclusion and accessibility for all.

-Our understanding of the demographics throughout the province plays an integral part in our approach to supporting diversity and inclusion in these communities; the way we problem-solve and serve the needs of these communities are carefully considered to ensure that we demonstrate our strong commitment to principles of equity, inclusion and respect.
+The demographic makeup of Ontario plays an integral part in our approach to supporting diversity and inclusion in communities; the way we problem-solve and serve the needs of these communities are carefully considered to ensure that we demonstrate our strong commitment to principles of equity, inclusion and respect.

 It is our expectation that our stakeholders and partners share our values and be part of a societal transformation where diversity and inclusion are not only a corporate responsibility, but an individual one as well.